Janaka Wakkumbura

-Janaka Wakkumbura (born 15 December 1967) is a Sri Lankan politician.
-He is a member of the Parliament of Sri Lanka and Kalawana SLPP organiser.
+Janaka Wakkumbura (born 15 December 1967) is a Sri Lankan politician, member of the Parliament of Sri Lanka and Kalawana SLPP organiser.
 Following the mass resignation of the Sri Lankan cabinet in the wake of the 2022 Sri Lankan protests, he was appointed as the Minister of Agriculture and Irrigation by President Gotabaya Rajapaksa on 18 April 2022.
-He served until 9 May 2022 following another mass resignation of the Sri Lankan cabinet.
+He served until 9 May 2022 until another mass resignation of the Sri Lankan cabinet.